 EHRI’s exploration of Holocaust-relevant archival sources in Lithuania could rely on some important pre-existing research in the field, such as Christoph Dieckmann’s Deutsche Besatzungspolitik in Litauen 1941-1944 (2011), which makes extensive use of archival material available in the country.
 EHRI also worked closely with the Vilna Gaon State Jewish Museum in Vilnius, which became a consortium partner during EHRI’s second phase.
 Thanks to the support of this institution, EHRI has been able to identify important collections in over ten different institutions.
 There is one helpful archival guide on Holocaust-relevant sources in the Lithuanian Central State Archive, which is written in both Lithuanian and English:

 - Žirikova, Galina, Lietuvos centrinio valstybės archyvo fondai: holokausto Lietuvoje tyrimo šaltinis (The Collections of the State Archive of Lithuania: a Source of Research on the Holocaust in Lithuania), Vilnius: Valstybinis Vilniaus Gaono Žydų Muziejus, 2011.

 B. Characteristics of Lithuania’s archival system and specific challenges

 On a practical level, a working knowledge of Lithuanian and/or Russian is helpful for any kind of archival research in Lithuania, even though documents in other languages can also be found with the help of the local archival staff.
-Beyond that, archives in Lithuania offer a wide range of research tools, from traditional card index catalogues to electronic catalogues.
-Digitalisation of file and fonds descriptions is in progress in most archives.
+Beyond that, archives in Lithuania offer a wide range of research tools, ranging from traditional card index catalogues to electronic catalogues.
+The digitalisation of file and fonds descriptions is in progress in most archives.

 C. EHRI identification and description results on Lithuania